A7DC/betting/README.md

 ### To do list

+* Include the counter on the betslip
+* Show "X bets till 10%" etc on betslip
-1. Deselecting / removing bets
+* Deselecting / removing bets
-2. DRY in places where you've commented
+* DRY in places where you've commented
-3. Show the betslip
-4. Include more realistic data
+* Include more realistic data as per the designs (e.g different events, sports, live fixtures, etc)
-5. Calculate the totals in a HOC or parent container instead of in each individual component
+* Calculate the totals in a HOC or parent container instead of in each individual component
+* Convert to Typescript
+* Pluralisation of words (e.g betting BETS are 0, should be '0 BETS', but if 1 should be '1 BET')
+* Clicking yellow bets button in header should open betslips
+* Border radius on buttons and inputs
+* Deploy to Heroku

 ---------------------